 Here’s my take on rose gardening.

 And yes, I’ve grown roses in containers almost as often as I grow them in the garden.
 They make great container plants with a bit of care.
-Here are the seven things you need to do to succeed growing roses in a container.

 If you’re in a USDA zone 5 or colder and regularly lose roses to winter cold, you might want to take this planting advice.
 I plant my roses so the bud unions are six-inches below the soil and not 2-inches as most gardeners do.
 I have a range of other things I do differently and we’ll explore those in the articles and notes below.